-- \ WES is currently reviewing its daily schedule and looking at other schedules in order to find ways to gain more instructional time. - \ The 2021-22 Title I Schoolwide Plan will include both an After School and Jump Start Summer Reading Program.
+WES is currently reviewing its daily schedule and looking at other schedules in order to find ways to gain

+- more instructional time.
+A common instructional schedule would help to maximize this time. - The 2021-22 Title I Schoolwide Plan will include a Jump Start Summer Reading Program that will take place prior to the beginning of the 2022-23 school year.
+Planning for this program began in March of 2022.